ElektraInitiative/PermaplanT/doc/architecture/backend.md

 ### Model

-The `model/` folder contains the data PermaplanT is acting upon.
+The [model/](/backend/src/model/) folder contains the data PermaplanT is acting upon.
 Entities are shared with the database using the ORM [diesel](https://github.com/diesel-rs/diesel).
 DTOs are shared with the frontend using [typeshare](https://github.com/1Password/typeshare).
-The mapping of entities to DTOs occurs in the service layer.

-The files `entity.rs` and `dto.rs` in `model` contain the actual structs.
+The files [entity.rs](/backend/src/model/entity.rs) and [dto.rs](/backend/src/model/dto.rs) contain the actual structs.
 That way you have a quick overview of what the data looks like without having to navigate multiple files.
-The actual implementation (mappings, ...) is separate from the structs to reduce the size of the files.
+The actual implementation of the structs is in separate files to reduce the line length of the files.

 ### Tests

-Tests are split into unit and integration tests (see [here](../tests) for reference).
+Tests are split into unit and integration tests (see [here](/doc/tests/) for reference).

-Integration tests can be found in `test/`.
+Integration tests can be found in [test/](/backend/src/test/).
 Unit tests can be found in the modules they are supposed to test.

 ## Code documentation

 The code documentation of the backend can be built using `cargo doc --open`.
-There will also be a web page available (WIP).

-You can find a more detailed explanation of which modules to what there.
+You can find a more detailed explanation of which modules do what there.

 ## API documentation